 Metropolitan Washington D.C.
-Medical Genetics Residency Program Application
+Medical Genetics Residency Program

 The National Human Genome Research Institute (NHGRI) offers a three-year residency program in medical genetics that trains physicians to diagnose, manage and counsel patients with genetic disorders.
 Participants gain broad experience in clinical and molecular genetics, metabolic diseases and cytogenetics.
 The NHGRI program exposes students to rare genetic disorders that might not be seen in a more typical medical genetics program; emphasizes clinical research, one of the few programs to do so; and grants access to the vast resources at the National Institutes of Health (NIH) and at other highly ranked medical institutions in the nation's capital.